-I also see great opportunity for renewable energy growth.
-The transition from fossil fuels is a major part of recent and proposed legislation, administrative processes, regulations and incentives across the local, state and federal levels.
-I anticipate rapid progress in this area and look forward to helping advance our alternative energy sector.
+I also see great opportunity for land redevelopment, particularly with renewable energy growth.
+This is continually being shaped by recent and proposed legislation, administrative processes, regulations, and incentives across the local, state, and federal levels.
+I anticipate rapid progress in this area and look forward to helping advance our alternative energy sector and site redevelopment.

 American University, Washington College of Law, J.D., cum laude